humzak711/PlagueRAT/README.md

 This is still a work-in-process, feel free to make a pull request and I will look at it.</b><br>

-To get started run git clone https://github.com/humzak711/PlagueRAT.git cd PlagueRAT go mod init pip3 install -r requirements.txt
+To get started run git clone https://github.com/humzak711/PlagueRAT.git<br>
+cd PlagueRAT <br>
+go mod init<br>
+pip3 install -r requirements.txt<br>